 Relationship between demographic and employment projections It is important to ensure joined up thinking between the population needed to provide for the existing and future population and the employment strategy and objectives being pursued.
 Comparing official population projections with economic projections which identify the population required to support different jobs led scenarios is useful and ensures that the economic objectives of your authority are consistent with the population projections or at least compared on a consistent basis.
 There are clear links with the duty to cooperate and particularly how growth strategies fit with the LEP objectives which are currently being developed.
 Specifically there needs to be joint working to understand whether these LEP objectives are realistic and fit with the reality of the population structure and local economy of your authority.
-The LEP and County Councils are a statutory body for the duty to cooperate and local authorities are obliged to work with them to develop consistent and coherent strategies and growth targets which are deliverable.
+The LEP and County Councils are a statutory body for the duty to cooperate and growth targets which are deliverable.